Serial Peripheral Interface: Operation

 MOSI on a master outputs to MOSI on a slave.
 MISO on a slave outputs to MISO on a master.

 Each device internally uses a shift register for serial communication, which together forms an inter-chip circular buffer.

-Slave devices should use tri-state outputs so their MISO signal becomes high impedance (electrically disconnected) when the device is not selected.
+To support multidrop bus, slave devices should use tri-state outputs so their MISO signal becomes high impedance (electrically disconnected) when the device is not selected.
 Slaves without tri-state outputs cannot share a MISO line with other slaves without using an external tri-state buffer.